 Thomas Awiapo tells a truly inspiring story of survival and success.
 Growing up in a small African village in Ghana, Thomas was orphaned before the age of ten and left on his own to struggle for survival.
 He was the second of four brothers; his youngest two brothers died of malnutrition and lack of care.

 His search for food led him to an elementary school, where he was fed a small meal every day.
 He survived, studied, and eventually won scholarships to attend college.
 He later earned a master’s degree from California State University.

-Watch a clip of Thomas speaking, or hear him tell his story in our What is Lent? video series.
+Hear Thomas tell his story in our What is Lent? video series.